pola-rs/polars-book/docs/user-guide/transformations/time-series/rolling.md

 #### `truncate`

 The `truncate` parameter is a Boolean variable that determines what datetime value is associated with each group in the output.
 In the example above the first data point is on 23rd February 1981.
 If `truncate = True` (the default) then the date for the first year in the annual average is 1st January 1981.
 However, if `truncate = False` then the date for the first year in the annual average is the date of the first data point on 23rd February 1981.
+Note that `truncate` only affects what's shown in the
+`Date` column and does not affect the window boundaries.

 ### Using expressions in `groupby_dynamic`